Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: AnthropogenicCode

 	:Description:
-		Code for modelling anthropogenic heat flux Provides the link to column 1 of SUEWS_AnthropogenicHeat.txt, which contains the model coefficients for estimation of the anthropogenic heat flux (used if AnthropHeatChoice = 1, 2 in RunControl.nml ).
+		Code for modelling anthropogenic heat flux Provides the link to column 1 of SUEWS_AnthropogenicHeat.txt, which contains the model coefficients for estimation of the anthropogenic heat flux (used if EmissionsMethod = 1, 2 in RunControl.nml ).
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_AnthropogenicHeat.txt.

 	:Configuration:
 		.. csv-table::